You will need a licence if you:

 - Repairing an existing apparatus £270.

-- There is an extra charge of £75 for each additional 200 meters length of excavation.
+- There is an extra charge of £75 for each additional 200 metres length of excavation.

 - The cancellation fee is up to £120 – the final cost depends on how far the application has been processed.